 Location: Ul.
 Frana Supila 10/B, 20000, Dubrovnik, Croatia

-An excellent place to spend the day relaxing and soaking up the sun.
-While sunbathing, you might be able to see brave cliff divers jump from the rocks into the deep blue water!
+It is an excellent place to spend the day relaxing and soaking up the sun.
+While sunbathing, you might see brave cliff divers jump from the rocks into the deep blue water!

 There’s also a beautiful tiny cave where you can swim.
 The cave isn’t bottomless, but you can’t just stroll in.

-The beach is a little challenging to discover, but it is well worth the effort.
+The beach is a little challenging to discover but worth the effort.
 Walk down Liechtensteinov Put and look for the hotel Bellevue on your left.

 Location: Bellevue Beach, Dubrovnik, Croatia